Jomy10/beaver/docs/src/1-2-using-project-to-build-a-c-project.md

 C::Library.pkg_config("sdl2")
 ```

-2. Linking to our main executable.
+2. Linking the libraries to our main executable.

 We can do this by declaring them as dependencies: